imagekit-developer/imagekit-ruby/README.md

 ```

 **2.Using full image URL**
-This method allows you to add transformation parameters to an existing, complete URL that is already mapped to ImageKit
-using `src` parameter.
+This method allows you to add transformation parameters to an existing, complete URL already mapped to ImageKit using the `src` parameter.
 This method should be used if you have the complete image URL mapped to ImageKit stored in your
 database.